Handwriting – a necessity towards success: How an Occupational Therapist can help fix poor handwriting!

 An OT teaching handwriting can work magically!
 While others a tutor can help with handwriting only an OT can identify and fix all the skills that are causing bad handwriting.
 As an OT, I can help with grip style, strong fingers, proper wrist position and a good cognition – all of this works together for the best writing.
 It always feels good when you hear “you have beautiful writing” so let an OT help you make this a reality!

-JLD therapy offer handwriting sessions with occupational therapists who have been specifically trained in handwriting and the fine motor skills that are preventing your child from having their best writing.
-If you want to help your child with a skill they are going to use everyday, and which will effect their academic performance contact us today so we can help.
+JLD therapy offers handwriting sessions with occupational therapists who have been specifically trained in handwriting and the fine motor skills that are preventing your child from having their best writing.
+If you want to help your child with a skill they are going to use every day, and which will affect their academic performance contact us today so we can help.

 Hiral Khatri, OTD(c)

 Occupational Therapy (Intern)